What is bounce rate?

-Well, the good news is, it may not be that complicated, so let’s look at how to reduce the bounce rate of your website.
+Well, the good news is, reducing bounce rate may not be that complicated, so let’s look at how to reduce the bounce rate of your website.
 You’ll have to be honest with yourself.
 Just because you love your website doesn’t mean that your visitors do too – your bounce rate is already telling you that!
 So be honest with yourself and understand that change needs to be made.
 It may be your website, but it isn’t for you.
 It’s for your customers, clients, potential customers and potential clients – GIVE THEM WHAT THEY WANT.

 So what can be done (and these are not in a definitive order as it may change depending on what is working and what isn’t on your website):

 Create better content.
 If your content doesn’t connect with your visitors then it simply isn’t working.

 You need to be the professional to go to for what you do and if you don’t get that across in your content then you’ll never become that person or business.
 Don’t publish what you don’t think is quite right, perfection or nothing is what your visitors are looking for.
 Take your time if you need to and know who your target audience is, talk their language and give them what they want.
 Our figures in this article are from our experience the average across all industry spaces, but the average bounce rate by industry does vary.

 Contrary to the numerous emails you’ll receive each and every day, you don’t need to cram a chosen keyword into every sentence.
 Just write with a focus and write well.
 If you can’t write your own copy then get someone to work with you, write what you want to say and allow a professional copywriter to make your words work commercially.